 Autumn is the perfect time of year to plant a new hedge.
-It’s worth seeking out specialist growers, and ordering your hedging plants as bare root specimens; small whips are more economical, plus these young plants will establish quickly, but if you desire a more finished look, and are prepared to spend more, you can opt for older, larger plants.
-Please do remember, that if you’re planting larger hedging plants, these more mature specimens will need more care and attention, and regular watering over the coming year or two, to ensure that these larger hedging plants establish well after planting.
+It’s worth seeking out specialist growers, and ordering your hedging plants as bare root specimens; small whips are more economical, plus these young plants will establish quickly, but if you desire a more finished look, (and are prepared to spend more) you can purchase older, larger plants.
+Please do remember, that if you’re planting larger hedging plants, these more mature specimens will need more care and attention, and regular watering over the coming year or two, to ensure that these plants establish well after planting.

 Mycorrhizal fungi are a UK species of fungi that occur naturally in the soil.
 Mycorrhizal fungi have a special symbiotic growing relationship with some plants – the fungi and plant effectively work together to create a stronger, wider reaching, root system, which benefits both the plant and the fungi.
 This more extensive root system helps the plant to be more able to withstand drought and stress, and enables the plant to establish more readily after planting.
 You can purchase a concentrated amount of these beneficial, naturally occurring, fungi at nurseries and garden centres.
 Mycorrhizal fungi are ideal to use when planting bare root hedging, roses, trees, shrubs, fruit trees, and bushes, and this is the ideal time to plant these plants.